mph-/lcapy/doc/install.rst

 Installation
 ============

-- You will need to install SymPy, see http://docs.sympy.org/latest/install.html.
+- You need to install SymPy, see http://docs.sympy.org/latest/install.html.

-- For plotting you will need to install matplotlib (this requires Numpy).
+- For plotting you need to install matplotlib (this requires Numpy).

+- For schematic drawing you need pdflatex and the circuitikz package.

 - Lcapy can be downloaded from https://github.com/mph-/lcapy using git or as a .zip file.